panoptesDev/panoptis-program-library/docs/src/feature-proposal.md

 feature will be automatically activated at the start of the next epoch.

-Upon a successful activation the feature will now show as activated by `safecoin feature status` as well.
+Upon a successful activation the feature will now show as activated by `panoptis feature status` as well.